 It was Paul Mathews’ dream to preserve the prairie he played in as a boy during the early 1900s.
 He purchased the acreage in 1969, and maintained it by haying a few times a year.
 A few decades later, Mathews placed it under a TNC conservation easement, which restricts future development.
 Mathews died at age 101 in 2005, after having been honored with a Texas Land Steward Award for his efforts, but the current owner wishes to sell.

 Milkweed at Mathews Prairie.

-Brandon Belcher, North Texas Preserves Manager for TNC, shares that during their management, in addition to haying, brush has been removed and prescribed fires implemented.
+Brandon Belcher, North Texas Preserves Manager for TNC doing his past-grad work at Texas A&M-Commerce, shares that during their management, in addition to haying, brush has been removed and prescribed fires implemented.

 “The prairie stands strong and resilient, but the threats of development and invasion are likely to increase in the near future,” said Belcher.
 “The plant community on this particular remnant is incredibly diverse and shows many of the ‘indicator’ species known in the area.
 Species like Topeka purple coneflower (Echinacea atrorubens), Compassplant (Silphium laciniatum), and Rattlesnake master (Eryngium yuccifolium) are thought to only grow in a true prairie, and each is abundant on Mathews Prairie in summer.”